 - Wash pet bedding in hot water to get rid of eggs and larvae.
 Thoroughly vacuum any areas your cat or dog frequent, and trash your vacuum bag when you're done so fleas don't escape back into your home.

 - Ticks and flea larvae hate hot, dry, exposed areas so keep the vegetation down outside and get rid of any debris in which they could live.
 If you have an outdoor infestation, get some organic nematodes at a garden supply center and apply them to problem areas.

 Even after all this, you may still need some chemical warfare.
-Natural products made from cedarwood, lemongrass, peppermint, rosemary, and thyme are generally seen as safe for pets though you should always watch for allergic reactions.
+Plant-based products made from cedarwood, lemongrass, peppermint, rosemary, and thyme are generally seen as safe for pets though you should always watch for allergic reactions.
 The NRDC has two useful resources you can use to identify acceptable offensive strategies: this handy pocket guide (pdf) will steer you to safer flea and tick ingredients while this product-by-product guide offers the lowdown on virtually every solution on the market.
 Use them to bite back at whatever's biting your pet and make everyone's summer a healthier one.

 Photo: Stuart Richardson

 The Inkslinger has written about environmental issues for over 20 years and is a freelance writer for some of America's most iconoclastic companies and non-profits.
 His true loves include nature, music of the Americana/rock and roll variety, interior design, books, old things, good stories, pagan rituals, and his wife of 24 years, with whom he lives in an undisclosed chemical-free rural Vermont location along with his teenage daughter and two infinitely hilarious Australian shepherds!